 - The petition process should begin as soon as there is strong evidence that the student may be unable to fulfill the foreign language requirement due to a disability.

-- The student must provide the appropriate staff person in the Office for Disability Services with current, relevant, and comprehensive documentation and data from relevant professionals.
+- The student must provide the appropriate staff person in the Office for Student Disability Resources with current, relevant, and comprehensive documentation and data from relevant professionals.
 This documentation must substantiate a severe disability and its specific impact on the student's ability to learn a foreign language.

-When the appropriate staff person within the Office for Disability Services reviews the student's documentation and supporting evidence, information will be related to the student as to whether there is enough data to support a request for a course substitution.
-The documentation may also be reviewed by the Penn State Altoona Documentation Review Board.
-The documentation review board will review all academic substitution petitions for Penn State Altoona majors.
-If there is sufficient data to support a request for a course substitution, and if the documentation provides sufficient validation to support the request, a letter of support will be written.
-The student must also prepare a letter outlining the rationale for the request for a course substitution.
-The student gives his/her letter to the staff person in the Office for Disability Services and it is forwarded with the petition packet to the appropriate Division Head at Penn State Altoona if the student is enrolled in an Altoona campus major.
-For University Park majors, the Disability Services staff will forward the student's documentation, assessment, review board determination (if applicable), academic history, and petition packet to Disability Services at University Park for disposition.
+When the appropriate staff person within the Office for Student Disability Resources reviews the student's documentation and supporting evidence, the information will be related to the student as to whether there is enough data to support a request for a course substitution.
+If there is sufficient data to support a request for a course substitution, and if the documentation provides sufficient validation to support the request, a support letter will be written by the Disability Services Coordinator and be provided to the student.
+After a student signs a Release of Information Form, the student will be provided with their support letter.
+The student will give the letter to the appropriate Division Head at Penn State Altoona if the student is enrolled in a Penn State Altoona major.
+For University Park majors, the Student Disability Resources staff will forward the student's documentation, assessment, review board determination (if applicable), academic history, and petition packet to Student Disability Resources at University Park for disposition.